BBualdo/Life-is-a-Game/README.md

 46. Moving to the Facebook, I created my application on ```Meta for Developers``` platform.
 Remaining steps were almost the same, but it forced me to all External Auth Services have ```ExchangeCodeForTokenAsync``` method, because there was too many significant differences to handle in reusable method.
 I also had to assign email as username for new user, because Facebook doesn't have username.
 47. Moving to Google, I've made the same steps - created app on ```GCP```, handling frontend requests and responses, creating additional controller endpoint, service and handling user logging in and linking/unlinking account with Google.
 48. A problem occured when trying to create account based on email from external provider.
 I forgot to invoke ```UserManager.CreateAsync()``` method.
 Now it's fixed and good to go.
+49. Added ability to update Username with other profile details.

 ### 🧰 Built with